RWXstoned/rwxstoned.github.io/_posts/2025-01-04-Reviewing-browser-hooks.md

 ![](https://rwxstoned.github.io/assets/img/5/mj.png)

+*EDIT 10th Jan.
+2025*

+*Aaron Klotz (@dblohm7) [reached out to me](https://twitter.com/dblohm7/status/1877062920665804925) to explain that he worked on this in an effort to prevent third-party software from messing with Firefox (which they did, mostly via wild DLL injections or patching).
+His [blog article at the time](https://dblohm7.ca/blog/2019/01/18/2018-roundup-q1/) goes into more details.*

 ## Failing to run RWX shellcode in a common browser

 I have been testing a new type of process injection technique.
 It will probably be published on this blog in the near-future but the purpose here is not that injection technique in particular, but how I randomly came across a mechanism within a browser which acts like an EDR.